 In 1978 the first of four Superman films came out all starring Christopher Reeve.
 The character of Perry White was played by Jackie Cooper in all four films.

-Perry White's most recent film appearance was 2006's Superman Returns played by Frank Langella, where we almost see a return to the kinder, gentler Perry.
+Perry White was played by Frank Langella in 2006's Superman Returns where we almost see a return to the kinder, gentler Perry.